PEXANE2/azure-docs.tr-tr/articles/key-vault/key-vault-key-rotation-log-monitoring.md

 }
 ```

-Key Vault çağırmak ve gizli değeri almak için gerekli kodu ekleyin. İlk olarak, aşağıdaki `using` ifadeyi eklemeniz gerekir:
+Key Vault çağırmak ve gizli değeri almak için gerekli kodu ekleyin. İlk olarak, aşağıdaki `using` ifadesini eklemeniz gerekir:

 ```csharp
 using Microsoft.Azure.KeyVault;